 The Glass Teat by Harlan Ellison (television commentary with a side of vitriol)

-Don’t Worry, He Won’t Get Far On Foot by the late John Callahan (harrowing but hilarious autobiography of hardcore alcoholic who becomes a cartoonist)
+Don’t Worry, He Won’t Get Far on Foot by the late, great John Callahan (harrowing but hilarious autobiography of a hardcore alcoholic who becomes a cartoonist)

-My Custom Van by Michael Ian Black (fictional short stories, including A Series Of Letters To A Squirrel, and What I Would Be Thinking If I Were Billy Joel Driving To A Holiday Party Where I Knew There Was Going To Be A Piano)
+My Custom Van by Michael Ian Black (which includes A Series Of Letters To A Squirrel, and What I Would Be Thinking If I Were Billy Joel Driving To A Holiday Party Where I Knew There Was Going To Be A Piano)

 “Art is anything you can get away with.” – Andy Warhol